GARDENING MISINFORMATION

 Is “Inclusive Biodiversity” used by scientists?
 I looked it up.
 It is.

-But what the original poster means by it was NOT that type of Inclusive Biodiversity (the sly use of an accepted term in ecological restoration work in a different, misguiding way).
+But what the original poster means by it was not that type of Inclusive Biodiversity (the sly use of an accepted term in ecological restoration work in a different, misguiding way).
 More than anything I wanted readers of this popular, international blog to not be led astray by this misuse of science terminology.

 The only other place where I could see the term “Inclusive Biodiversity” used was in an opinion piece written for a horticultural magazine back in 2021.
 Turns out that that opinion author is the same author of the garden blog I responded to.
 She had linked to her own opinion piece written 3 years earlier as “evidence” that “Inclusive Biodiversity” is real.